 Because of this, I rewrote some sections of my book at least half a dozen times.
 The good news is, I can still go back and read the book and be pleased with how it turned out, but it took a lot of editing to get to that point.

 HAVE A PROMOTIONAL PLAN FOR YOUR SELF-PUBLISHED BOOK.

 People had always told me I should write a book!
 And I was the college pastor at a large church!
 AND I had TONS of Facebook friends.
 I assumed the book would just…sell itself.
 And it did!
 I sold…tens of copies.
 OK, I did a little better than that, but to this day I’m disappointed with how limited the sales were.

 If you are going to promote the book entirely on your own, you’re going to need to be very intentional about it.
 Beyond leveraging your social media outlets, you’ll want to consider paying to boost your posts on Facebook, finding blogs who might be interested in you writing a guest piece that points toward your book, and leaning into your church community for help.

 There is another option.
 Self-publishing organizations like Equip Press offer to not just help create your book, but also to promote it.
-There’s a financial investment up front, but the positive end is if the book you’re writing connects with the audience you’re aiming for, the sales could quickly launch beyond your limited sphere of influence.
+There’s a financial investment up front (that can be discussed with the experts offering Accounting Toronto to know which investment is best), but the positive end is if the book you’re writing connects with the audience you’re aiming for, the sales could quickly launch beyond your limited sphere of influence.
 Because ultimately our hope is that God will use the words we write to make an impact in others’ worlds.

 There’s no right or wrong way to go about becoming a self-published author, but hopefully my experience helps you some in your journey.